tigera-solutions/cc-aks-zero-trust-workshop/modules/module-2-deploy-aks.md

-# Deploy an Azure AKS Cluster
+# Module 2 - Deploy an Azure AKS Cluster

 1. Define the environment variables to be used by the resources definition.